How Every State Got Its Nickname

 Connecticut: The Constitution State

 Connecticut was designated the Constitution State by the General Assembly in 1959, according to the Connecticut State Library.
-According to the site, “as early as the 19th Century, John Fiske, a popular historian from Connecticut, made the claim that the Fundamental Orders of 1638/1639 were the first written constitution in history.”
+According to the library’s website, “as early as the 19th Century, John Fiske, a popular historian from Connecticut, made the claim that the Fundamental Orders of 1638/1639 were the first written constitution in history.”

 8 / 50